 I didn’t need the video.
 I knew the misery and PTSD I could possibly inflict on someone.
-The questions for me were: Was it in any way worth it to put other people through this, and why?

 One other thing you need to be aware of: When anyone finds out you’re seeing a married man, they assume you either don’t know any of this, or you don’t care, and that assumption is probably why anyone who finds out will wish you at the very bottom of Hell.
 Should you ever speak or write the truth, be ready for that.
 Global condemnation and social ostracism can be pretty bad, even if it’s only online.

 I’m truly sorry to say that, on occasion, these people actually aren’t far off.
 I’m pleased to report that when I approached my married man, I didn’t do it with the brazen selfishness of this person.

 What I’m saying is that our actions have the power to hurt other people worse than they have ever, or will ever, be hurt in their entire lives.

 What you have to decide is: Are you really willing to do this to a spouse and a family?

 In looking deeply at the situation I was about to enter into, I never considered, Well, I want what I want and I just don’t care about those other people, the wife and kids, a good enough reason.
 Ever.
 For me to wade into such a situation, I personally needed a better reason than that.
 And I did have one.

 What most people forget, when they discover the existence of an affair situation, is that, even though it looked like a happy marriage to them, something had to be pretty badly wrong or the betrayer would never have felt the urge to stray in the first place.